The Middle Creek Story

 Managing Middle Creek is a complex operation that involves managing land uses; land cover; water levels; sedimentation; changes in wildlife populations and patterns; financial, manpower and equipment limita-tions; seasonal changes and weather events; and people.
 For people, there are facility needs; road and safety concerns; programming; hunter and hunting management; volunteer coordination; and other duties.
 From a research perspective, there are annual waterfowl band-ing objectives; nest box surveys; migration counts; and trap-and-transfer initiatives.

-All of these men, and their Food and Cover Corps crews, with oversight from the Southeast Region Office in Reading, have helped to ensure Middle Creek continues to repel unwanted and encroaching land-use changes.
+Middle Creek Wildlife Management Area is managed by two managers: the visitors / biological manager and the land/ habitat manager.
+Visitors Center staff and the Lancaster/ Chester County habitat crew, with oversight from the Southeast Region Office in Reading, have helped to ensure Middle Creek continues to repel unwanted and encroaching land-use changes.
 This management area remains a model of conservation consistency and ecological efficiency as time passes and the outside world nips at Middle Creek's borders and tranquility.
 It isn't easy to maintain an island of habitat while features on the surrounding landscape have changed dramatically.
 But with vigilance, hard work and great defense, Middle Creek's managers continue to hold the line.
 The demands on Middle Creek are increasing.
 Maintaining its value to the continent's migratory birds and local biodiversity only will be as successful as the defense and maintenance of Middle Creek's controlled and specialized habitats.
 It remains an ecosystem extraordinaire.
 But only as long as Middle Creek receives the annual care and protections that currently preserve its completeness.